.

 Arthur Wesley, Herbert Stanley and George Douglas

-standing behind Emily, Arthur Wallis and Elsie Louise.
+Emily, Arthur Wallis and Elsie Louise.

 The sergeant's stripes on George's arm may help us date this picture.